regwhitton/video-capture-inventory/README.md

 the video capture devices attached to the local machine and the frame sizes supported by each device.

-The supported platforms are:
-* 64bit Windows

-Not a long list, but it can only grow.

 ## OpenCV and the missing device information

 OpenCV is a great toolkit for manipulating video.
 Among many other things it allows the developer